 You don’t have to go whole hog on a low-carb diet to see results.
 Simply swapping a few hundred calories of carbs for a little fat may help you lose weight and reduce your blood-insulin levels, according to researchers from the University of Alabama at Birmingham.
 People in their study who consumed just 43 percent of their calories from carbohydrates felt fuller after 4 hours and maintained their blood-sugar levels longer than those who ate 55 percent carbs.

 Carbs can cause blood-sugar levels to spike and then crash, leading to hunger and overeating, says study author Barbara Gower, Ph.D.
 Fat, on the other hand, keeps you satiated longer.
 Some easy swaps: butter instead of jam on toast; bacon instead of potatoes; low-fat milk instead of a sports drink.

 1. Fat Habit #7: Not Getting the Best Guidance!

-Signing up for e-mails, tweets, (my Facebook page, or www.AaronShelley.com) that contain weight-loss advice can help you drop pounds, a new study reveals.
+Signing up for e-mails (or tweets) that contain weight-loss advice can help you drop pounds, a new study reveals.
 When researchers from Canada sent diet and exercise advice to more than 1,000 working adults weekly, they discovered that the recipients boosted their physical activity and ate smarter.
 People who didn’t receive the reminders didn’t change.
-Lucky for you, I publish the best diet and fitness guidance almost every single day. hehehe
+Lucky for you, we publish the best diet and fitness guidance every single day.